Arrogant Is To Modest As Feeble Is To

 While all of these words relate to strength and power, "strong" is the most direct and commonly understood antonym for "feeble."
 It represents the basic absence of weakness.

-Therefore, the completed analogy is:
+Because of this, the completed analogy is:

 Arrogant is to Modest as Feeble is to Strong.